nnstreamer/nnstreamer/Documentation/how-to-write-testcase.md

 # Case 2: gtest test cases (C/C++ unit test)

-If your code is not supposed to be tested via gstreamer CLI pipeline, but with a C/C++ native calls, you are supposed to use gtest framework.
+If your code is not supposed to be tested via GStreamer CLI pipeline, but with a C/C++ native calls, you are supposed to use gtest framework.

 Refer to ```nnstreamer.git/common/test/*``` to write your own gtest test cases.